Vermont Parks For Everyone

 • Commit time at every board meeting to discuss our anti-racism commitment, create goals, and evaluate our progress.

-• Continue to expand our Park Access Program which began in 2016 to remove barriers and ensure underserved communities are among those benefiting from time in nature in our state parks.
+• Continue to expand our Park Access Program which began in 2016 to remove barriers and ensure communities that are underserved and underrepresented are among those benefiting from time in nature in our state parks.

 • Ensure that our communications and imagery represent and welcome all park users.